-Streaming services really have helped with the explosion of documentaries in recent years, and Amazon Prime is no different.
+Streaming services really have helped with the explosion of documentaries in recent years, and Prime Video is no different.

 While it may not have the same depth of original documentaries as Netflix or Disney+, there's still plenty to choose from on the streaming service.
 In fact, there's more than a few that you won't be able to find anywhere else.

 Few people have impacted Ireland more in sporting terms than Jack Charlton.
 Even if you have a passing interest in football, you'll know Big Jack's story.
 'Finding Jack Charlton' takes in the icon's career - from his career with the England team during their win at the World Cup in 1966, through to his ten-year run as manager of Ireland, and on to his retirement and beyond.
 More specifically, however, 'Finding Jack Charlton' doesn't shy away from his latter years, particularly his struggles with dementia and the impact it had on his family and those who loved and knew him best.
 Frequently heartbreaking but nevertheless worthy of your time.

 Again, even if you have a passing interest in football, 'Diego Maradona' is less a movie about the sport and more about the people who partake in it.
 Maradona's wild, hedonistic days in Italy are examined with sharp detail and a cracking '80s soundtrack to boot.
 Asif Kapadia makes full use of archival footage to tell the jaw-dropping true story of Maradona's rise and fall.
 It frequently feels like you're watching a crime thriller alá 'Scarface', and that's kind of the point - if ever there was a figure who went close to the edge in football, it was Diego Maradona.